EFL Cup

 The Citizens boss has sided with a largely settled XI for the past few weeks, a tactic that has paid dividends during the Sky Blues' five-game winning run in all tournaments.

-The fifth and most recent of those successes arrived on Sunday - a 3-0 Premier League victory at Crystal Palace - but only three starters from that clash at Selhurst Park may be retained.
+The fifth and most recent of those successes arrived on Sunday - a 3-0 Premier League victory at Crystal Palace - but only five starters from that clash at Selhurst Park may be retained.

 Due to the absences of Rodri (hamstring) and Mateo Kovacic (ankle), City are thin on the ground in midfield, forcing Nico Gonzalez to hold the fort for most of the campaign.